sfdeloach/docker/README.md

 start our development environment.
 Mapping the contents of our local working directory will not provide it since it no longer exists.
 However, recall that the command `npm install` was run on our container during the build.
 This installed a copy of `node_modules` in the container.
-The bookmark mounts a directory that already exists inside the container so that it may gain access.
+The bookmark tells the container to look inside its own file system for any references to the `node_modules` directory.

 As an aside, a simpler development container could be created.
 Only the `package.json` file would be needed to run the initial npm script and only a mapping to the working directory is needed if